tjbearse/Moments/README.md

-*Note:* this repo has been forked to add a package.json.
+*Note:* this repo has been forked to add a package.json. top level meta files have been allowed to suppress errors.
 It is otherwise unchanged.

 # Moments